psi4/psicode-hugo-website/README.md

-# hugosite
+# psicode-hugo-website

 This is the temporary home to the new psicode website generated with Hugo.
-I propose that the Git model here be everyone push with full privleges.
+Committers to psi4/psi4 have push access (at least that was my intention).
+For now, I propose that the Git model be everyone push with full privileges.
 Contact Lori for collaborator access.

 ## getting started